-The residue straw (tomato, cucumber and eggplant residues) and cattle manure compost heap were made during the summer seasons (June - September) of 2013 and 2014.
-The compost heap of conventional composting was $1.25 \,\mathrm{m} \times 2.5 \,\mathrm{m} \times 0.75 \,\mathrm{m} \,\mathrm{m}^3$ in size and 3 in beds (heaps).
+The residue straw (tomato, cucumber and eggplant residues) and cattle manure (C.M) compost heap were made during the summer seasons (June - September) of 2012 and 2013.
+The compost heap of conventional composting (C.C) was $1.25 \times 2.5 \times 0.75 \text{ m}^3$ in size.
 The composting procedures were performed according to Abdel-Wahab (1999).
-The components of compost heap (80 % of agricultural residues + 20 % of cattle manure) were added in layers.
+The components of cattle manure heap (80 % of agricultural residues + 20 % of cattle manure) were added in layers.
 Watering of each layer in the heap was applied.
 Plastic sheet was used to cover the ground before making the heap to keep up the leaching solution after watering and to prevent nutrients leaching.
 Also, each heap was covered by plastic sheet to save the moisture and to help in the decomposition process by increasing temperature.
 Chemical characteristics of the different organic mulching materials were also tabulated in Table (1).